AtomMaterialUI/material-theme-docs/docs/configuration/tab-settings.md

 ----
-## Other Tweaks
+## Other tweaks

 #### Edited files icon

-Files that are edited but not yet saved will display a little pencil icon with the current accent color on the tab, in place of the regular * asterisk *.
+Files that are edited but not yet saved sport a little pencil icon with the current accent color on the tab, in place of the regular * asterisk *.
 ![editIcon](/img/icons/editIcon.png)

 You need to activate this option under `Editor → General → Editor Tabs → Mark modified tabs with asterisk`

-#### Pinned files icon
+#### Pinned files' icon

-Same as the edited file icon, pinned tabs will display a little pin on the icon, colored with the current accent color.
+Same as the edited file icon, pinned tabs sports a little pin on the icon, colored with the current accent color.
 ![pinnedIcon](/img/icons/pin.png)

 #### Accent close icon

-The close icon didn't change, but it will be colored to the accent color on hover.
+The close icon didn't change, but sports the accent color when the cursor hovers it.

 -----
 ## FAQ

 **Q**: Is there a way to completely remove the Active Tab Indicator?

+**A**: Not currently.
-**A**: Not Currently.
-Even disabling the feature in the IDE will still display the indicator provided by the plugin.
-If there is enough demand to add this functionality, we will add it.
+Even disabling the feature in the IDE would still display the indicator provided by the plugin.
+If there is enough demand to add this feature, it could appear in the future.

-**Q**: The Tab Height feature is cool in the editor, but I'd rather leave other tabs untouched.
+**Q**: The _Tab Height_ feature is cool in the editor, but I'd rather leave other tabs untouched.

+**A**: It's a valid opinion.
-**A**: Me as well.
-Unfortunately currently the setting that sets the tab height is shared between all tabs in the SDK, and there is no way to distinguish between them currently.
-Maybe in the future if JetBrains agrees to allow more customization natively.
+Unfortunately, currently the setting that sets the tab height is shared between all tabs in the IDE, and there is no way to distinguish between them currently.
+Maybe in the future, if JetBrains provides more native customization.

-**Q**: Why limiting the thickness or the tab height?
+**Q**: Why limit the thickness or the tab height?
 I want to have 10 in thickness and 100 in tabs!!!

 **A**: Because allowing values past these limits would make the UI ugly or worse, crash it.
 If you have a good reason to want it anyway, you can open an issue on GitHub with why you would want that.
-At most, you can still fork the plugin and tweak it to whatever you want.

 **Q**: The uppercase tabs feature is so useless!
 Editor Tabs !== Material Design Tabs!

+**A**: This might be true, but it's a matter of taste.
-**A**: While I might agree with this statement, Personally, I think this is a cool feature, and it doesn't bother me.
-It is not allowed by default, so new users will not be startled by it, and if you don't like it you can simply turn it off.
+It's not enabled by default, so if it bothers you, you can simply turn it off.